briankohles/briankohles.github.io/_drafts/2017-06-02-Trip-ID-to-MT.md

 ## Day 9 - Friday
-***Drive:*** Glacier NP, MT -> Bismark, ND
+**Drive:** Glacier NP, MT -> Bismark, ND

-Stopped at Tongue River Winery
+Stopped at Tongue River Winery, they had a lot of good wines and we ended up leaving with a case.

 Checked into the hotel for the night, in Bismark, ND.
-Upon seeing my license the front Desk person commented “Oh, we've had a lot of people from the east coast today”, it was around midnight so I had no energy to give her a geography lesson.
+Upon seeing my license the front Desk person commented “Oh, we've had a lot of people from the east coast today”, it was around midnight so I had no energy to give them a geography lesson.

 ## Day 10 - Saturday
-***Drive:*** Bismark, ND -> Bloomington , IL
+**Drive:** Bismark, ND -> Bloomington , IL

+Nothing exciting to report on this leg.
+Only that it was good to be home.
+We will definitely be going back to Glacier at some point, and staying longer.
+Hopefully we can see all the sections of the park & get in some longer hikes.